In this section of the website, you will find information about our approach to teaching English at Howletch Lane Primary School.

 ‘English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.’

 All teachers ensure to plan stimulating English lessons which incorporate Outdoor Learning, ICT, collaborative learning so that children are excited and enthused in their lessons, leading to a strong motivation to write.
-It is through our rigorous marking policy that we can give children ‘live’ feedback about their learning in the lesson; which enables children to adjust their learning based on the instant feedback provided by teachers and teaching and learning assistants.
+It is through our marking policy that we can give children ‘live’ feedback about their learning in the lesson; which enables children to adjust their learning based on the instant feedback provided by teachers and teaching and learning assistants.
 At Howletch Primary School, we believe it is highly important to give children feedback that is rich and meaningful so that they are aware of their triumphs and those areas that they need to be focussing on, as well as providing a platform for teacher and child discussion whereby children feel confident to address misconceptions and raise any thoughts and feelings about their learning.

 Impact